LabShengLi/BIOC599_LongRead/README.md

 ## Section 1: Software Installation

 ### Enter into interactive mode
+This command starts an interactive session on the cluster with 2 CPU cores and 16GB memory for 2 hours.

 ```
 srun --pty -p main --time=02:00:00 -n 2 --mem 16GB bash
 ```